-On my flight from Las Vegas to Seattle I got the chance to test out Alaska Airlines new “Beyond Entertainment” system.
-I reported about it end of last year here on the blog.
+On my flight from Las Vegas to Seattle, I got the chance to test out Alaska Airlines new “Beyond Entertainment” system.
+I reported about it at the end of last year here on the blog.

 - Connect to the GoGo Inflight Wireless